Skip to main content

 Get Involved

-Credit: iStock
+Credit: AnnaStills

 At the heart of the National Cancer Plan is the idea that everyone has a role in ending cancer as we know it.

-But no single group or person can do this alone.
+No single group or person can do this alone.
 To succeed, individuals, advocates, researchers, health care providers, businesses, government agencies, and nonprofits must work together to share knowledge, solve problems, remove barriers, and bring about meaningful change.

 Here's how you can contribute to progress against cancer

-Stay informed
+Stay updated

-Subscribe to the National Cancer Plan Updates newsletter to learn about the plan's progress, news, and activities from around the community.
+Subscribe to the monthly National Cancer Plan Updates newsletter to learn about the plan's progress, news, and activities from around the community.

-The President's Cancer Panel (PCP) is collecting information from the community that shows how people and organizations are supporting the plan.
+The President's Cancer Panel is collecting information from the community that shows how people and organizations are supporting the plan.
 Share your ideas and what you're doing to help move the plan's goals forward by emailing PresCancerPanel@mail.nih.gov.

 Questions?
 Email us at NationalCancerPlan@nih.gov.